PSLmodels/OG-USA/docs/book/content/contributing/contributor_guide.md

 local repo to your remote repo when you're ready to share that work with the team.

-Don't be alarmed if the above paragraph is confusing.
+Don't be alarmed if the above paragraphs are confusing.
 The following section introduces some standard Git practices and guides you through the contribution process.